BrandtOgden/Everything-Clubs/business/UserResearch.md

   * Team Action: Use GroupMe and iMessage utilies.

 * Observation 5 (Jackson):
-  * Observation Statement:
+  * Observation Statement: A significant fraction of the respondents hailed from Phi Kappa Psi.
-  * Supporting Data:
+  * Supporting Data: It was the only repeated response in the second question, and it was repeated four times.
-  * Team Action:
+  * Team Action: When the app is out, we might consider reaching out to Phi Kappa Psi for beta testers and early users.